Monday, March 30, 1987

 Rating:

-4.758 out of 5.00 (average of 19 ratings)
+4.603 out of 5.00 (average of 28 ratings)

-Quotable: “The best album of the ‘80s.” – Josh Tyrangiel and Alan Light, Time magazine
+“The best album of the ‘80s.” – Josh Tyrangiel and Alan Light, Time magazine

-Awards: (Click on award to learn more).
+(Click on award to learn more).

 “Soul, sex, excess: everything U listen 2 Prince 4.”
-BL “It took Prince three years to nail a worthy follow-up to 1984’s 13-times-platinum Purple Rain,” BL but this double album “silenced people…wondering whether superstardom had made Prince lose his touch,” DBW reminding the world he was “merely the most gifted pop musician of his generation.”
+BL This double album “silenced people…wondering whether superstardom had made Prince lose his touch,” DBW reminding the world he was “merely the most gifted pop musician of his generation.”
 RC It even “topped [Purple Rain] artistically.”
-BL This was “the most expansive R&B record of the Eighties” RS500 and, by some accounts, “the best album of the ‘80s.”
-TL This was “the last great R&B album before hip-hop became black American pop’s dominant form.”
-MM-116
+BL

 “A good deal of the songs…don’t sound like hits.
 They don’t even sound like they’re trying to be hits, which for Prince is really unusual.”
 MM-23 Sign “doesn’t show off its wares the way the earlier albums do; it meanders, ducks in and out of corners, substitutes feigns and jabs for the clean one-two punches of yore.”
 MM-23 It “has no business being anything but a career-sinking mess,” TL but Prince “achieved epic musical sprawl without sacrificing intimacy.”
 BL

 “The way the more wildly arranged songs’ busy playfulness…works against the others’ leanness begins to make a specific kind of sense.”
 MM-25 Prince manages to “acknowledge all his musical influences while remaining uniquely his” DBW own.
 “Prince shows nearly all of his cards here, from bare-bones electro-funk and smooth soul to pseudo-psychedelic pop and crunching hard rock, touching on gospel, blues, and folk along the way.”
-AMG It “almost sounds like jazz in some parts.”
+AM It “almost sounds like jazz in some parts.”
 MM-21Also, “more than on any other Prince album before it, the purple guy’s model is…James Brown.”
 MM-79

-No More Revolution:
+No More Revolution

-Then Prince merged the two projects into a proposed triple album, Crystal Ball.
-The record company nixed that idea, agreeing only to a double album.
-Prince also did some nixing of his own when he dropped the Revolution, who had backed him since 1982’s 1999.
-“He sounds liberated, diving into territory merely suggested on Around the World in a Day and Parade.
+As a result, “he sounds liberated, diving into territory merely suggested on Around the World in a Day and Parade.
 While the music overflows with generous spirit, these are among the most cryptic, insular songs he’s ever written.”
-AMG
+AM

 “Sign ‘O’ the Times”